* U.S. jobs data, China policy action boosts stocks

-The boost to stock markets saw them recapture all the year’s losses and push into positive territory for 2019 so far, with Wall St’s main indices closing up more than 3 percent by the close on Friday.
+The boost to stock markets saw them recapture all the year’s losses and push into positive territory for 2019, with Wall St’s main indices closing up more than 3 percent by the close on Friday.

 After gains of more than 2 percent in Shanghai and HK on Friday before the U.S. jobs data and Powell’s comments, both markets added almost 1 percent more on Monday.
 Japan’s Nikkei reversed Friday’s plunge to gain 2.4 percent.

-European stocks were more or less flat across the board, though mining stocks surged 1.1 percent after the reserve requirement ratio cut from China boosted metals prices, especially steel and iron ore.
+European stocks were slightly lower across the board, though mining stocks were up 0.7 percent after the reserve requirement ratio cut from China boosted metals prices, especially steel and iron ore.

 That is nearly 50 bps below the November peak, however, suggesting there is still plenty of nervousness around growth prospects for the U.S. economy.